-Furthermore, the bill directs the commissioner of human services to conduct a study in consultation with relevant boards to identify and recommend amendments to eliminate limitations on licensed health professionals' ability to provide substance use disorder treatment services within their scopes of practice.
-A report on the findings and recommendations is required to be submitted to legislative committees by January 15, 2027.
-This comprehensive approach aims to enhance the quality and accessibility of substance use disorder treatment in Minnesota.
+Furthermore, the bill directs the commissioner of human services to conduct a study in consultation with relevant boards to identify and recommend amendments to eliminate limitations on licensed health professionals' ability to provide substance use disorder treatment services.
+A report on the findings and recommendations is to be submitted to legislative committees by January 15, 2027.
+This initiative aims to enhance the accessibility and effectiveness of substance use disorder treatment in Minnesota.

 Statutes affected: